atkamara/Taxability/README.md

 The two first sections are focused on preparing your data for analysis.
 They deal with missing values, preliminary data preparations and check for irrelevant data and choose the right features that can provide us with useful information about income taxability.

 The third section (**Getting insights from clients distributions**) is a very large one.
-It analyzes distributions on time and geographic scopes and will lays emphasis on pertinent qualitative variables.
+It analyzes distributions on time and geographic scopes and lays emphasis on pertinent qualitative variables.

 The section on (**Clustering clients**), uses various machine learning techniques to get insights from data.
 In terms of methodology, we found it more convenient on **Python** to seperate data into qualitative and quantitative sets.
-We are unfortunately unaware of implementations of algorithms that can deal with both qualitative and quantitative measures like [FAMD](https://rdrr.io/cran/FactoMineR/man/FAMD.html) which is only available on R software.
+Currently, we are unfortunately unaware of implementations of algorithms in python that can deal with both qualitative and quantitative measures like [FAMD](https://rdrr.io/cran/FactoMineR/man/FAMD.html) which is only available on R software.
 Thus you will find in this section:

 *  Dimensionality reduction(Pincipal component analysis, stochastic neighbour embedding(tSNE)) for quantitative variables like wage, capital gains and losses or year
 * Clustering using k-means, DBscan on quantitative data : you can preview clusters online at this [link](https://projector.tensorflow.org/?config=https://gist.githubusercontent.com/atkamara/af578844509b0402135f635734a1fbe9/raw/b5d93e71c4fcc25d41b3cb2b3d66410ea0d886a1/beez_config.json), you can enable cluster coloring by labels just as in picture below.
-On right panel you can compute distances between clients to see how close they are individually.
+On the right panel you can compute distances between clients to see how close they relate individually.
 <a href="https://ibb.co/wybsB44"><img src="https://i.ibb.co/b1yJQXX/clust.png" alt="clust" border="0"></a><br /><br />

-* Hierarchical agglomerative classification(HAC) on qualitative data using Jaccard index
+* Hierarchical agglomerative classification(HAC) on qualitative data using Jaccard index of dissimilarities
-* Clusters Labelling : we give names to our cluster based on more relevant variables
+* Clusters Labelling : we give names to our clusters based on more relevant variables

 Finally, we dive into the most interesting part which is learning on data to predict the fact of not declaring taxable income.
 Since our sample data is unbalanced, accuracy is less relevant than statistical measures like specificity.
 That's why we came up with an evaluation strategy which favors specificity over accuracy defined as follows: